Massive sewer spill flowing into Potomac River upstream from Washington

 Naujoks said the spill is happening at time when the river is low.
 He went out to look at it Wednesday and was "kind of stunned."

-“Sewage is just bubbling up like a small geyser, maybe 2, 3 feet into the air,” he said.
-“Sewage water is running in every direction.”
+"Sewage is just bubbling up like a small geyser, maybe two, three feet into the air," he said.
+"Sewage water is running in every direction."

 The District of Columbia Health Department did not immediately respond to a request for comment, including whether they are testing the river's water.